-In the life science industries, your glossaries play a significant role in the translation and localization process.
+In the life science industries, quality terminology management is extremely important as your glossaries play a significant role in the translation and localization process.
 Unlike a simple dictionary definition, a glossary is a necessary instrument for translators.
 It eliminates any ambiguity while dealing with your various industry or company specific terminology and phrases.

 These systems create streamlined approaches for verifying your translations by establishing separate glossaries such as user interfaces or untranslatable terms.